craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Feb 01 23.md

 They are probably headed into [[Coalition City]] from the north, so they are coming through the "true" entrance to the city, the [[Iron Ward]].
 They can find rumors here from many travellers, and likely can encounter any number of bands or bards.

-Should they find this information lacking, they can be reminded about the information of the [[Guild of Adventurers]], found throughout Coalition City, their reception will be fairly static - "you are unregistered, we dont know you... if you scratch our back first, harder, we can get you information about this"
+Should they find this information lacking, they can be reminded about the information of the [[Guild of Adventurers]], found throughout Coalition City, their reception will be fairly static - "you are unregistered, we don't know you... if you scratch our back first, harder, we can get you information about this".

-> Why isn't the [[Guild of Adventurers]] already persuing the issues of the Second Hum?
+> Why isn't the [[Guild of Adventurers]] already pursuing the issues of the Second Hum?
 > They are, but they can't say that to these shmucks.
 The [[Guild of Wizards]] has approved covert investigation regarding "demon cults", the "black-blood curse" and the names "Hades", "Pluto", and "Dis Pater" - the truer name; "[[Orcus]]" has yet to be re-exposed, and it's true name is still well hidden.

 ### What happened?